Content |

 Physicists of ITMO and the Academic University named after Zh.I.
 Alferov have developed a device that can be used as a transistor for an optical computer.
 The development allows without the use of electrical conductors to create an electric field in a nanostructure.
 Scientists were able not only to theoretically describe this process, but also to experimentally demonstrate it in a nanoantenne.
 The results of the study are published in the journal Light: Science & Applications.
 This was reported on September 21, 2023 in ITMO.
 Read more here.

-The discovered nanoparticle effect will allow the creation of nanoantennes for quantum and optical computers
+The discovered effect of nanoparticles will allow the creation of nanoantennes for quantum and optical computers

 An international team of physicists has shown that a certain shape allows nanoparticles to be in an electromagnetic sense larger than their geometric dimensions.
 This was announced on August 14, 2023 by representatives of the Moscow Institute of Physics and Technology.
 The discovered effect will help in the creation of biological sensors, materials for solar panels and elements of optical and quantum computers.
 The results of the study are published in the journal Nature Communications.